 Distribution of Incentives

-To date, the AP Incentives Program has awarded $475,000 in incentives to eighteen participating high schools in sixteen school districts across Colorado.
-These districts and schools represent a diverse cross-section of Colorado’s rural and small rural school districts (Rural and Small Rural Designation list (XLS)) and for the 2016-17 school year, will serve 475 students in reaching their Advanced Placement goals.
+To date, the AP Incentives Program has awarded $1,187,500 in incentives to twenty six participating high schools in twenty three school districts across Colorado.
+These districts and schools represent a diverse cross-section of Colorado’s rural and small rural school districts Rural and Small Rural Designation list and for the 2018-19 school year, the program served 475 students in reaching their Advanced Placement goals.

-- Colorado Revised Statute 22-95-101 Advanced Placement Incentive Pilot Program
+- Colorado Revised Statute 22-95-101 Advanced Placement Incentive Program

-- House Bill 14-1118 Advanced Placement Incentive Pilot Program
+- House Bill 14-1118 Advanced Placement Incentive Program

 - Rural and Small Rural Designation List